dedis/popstellar/fe1-web/README.md

 Proof-of-personhood, Spring 2021: Web-based front-end

 ## Running the project
-Open the terminal in the folder `PopApp` and enter the following commands
+Open the terminal in the `fe1-web`folder and enter the following commands

 ```bash
 npm install